rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 3. Zombie Apocalypse.
 There are various flavors of the zombie apocalypse, most of which originate with an escaped weaponized virus.
 But don't discount the alien zombie invasion or the supernatural.
-No matter what the cause, if zombies roam the earth you're going to need a go bag.
+No matter what the cause, if zombies roam the earth, you're going to need a go bag.

 4. GAS.
 You're an OCD gear nerd and you need a reason to buy some cool stuff.

+Early this year, I put a go bag together.
-For the sake of argument, let's assume I used reason 1.
+For the sake of argument, let's assume I was motivated by reason 1.
+Not reason 4.
-Not reason 4 (why do you think I used reason 4?).
+Why do you think I'm reason 4?

-Anyway, it doesn't matter.
+Turns out it doesn't matter.
 Once you have a go bag in your house, you're ready for all of the above.

-Here's what all the cool kids keep in their go bags:
+Here's what is in my go bag:

 **Backpack**.
 [5.11 Tactical Rush 12](http://www.amazon.com/gp/product/B003HHV0QQ/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003HHV0QQ&linkCode=as2&tag=myhomepag01ba-20).
 Don't trust your life to that see-through freebie daypack you got at VMWorld.